ltylerqcells/solar-compatibility-api-docs/api_usage_guide.md

 | `material_codes` | Optional | array of strings | `[]` | PV only.
 Ignored for inverter/battery. |
 | `quantity` | **Required on all battery items; required on PV items when batteries are present** | integer | `null` | Battery count for battery items (used in capacity-weighted DCA/FEOC averages).
 Module count for PV items (used for the 2024 IRS unified formula). |

+#### Blank string handling

+Blank strings (`""` or whitespace-only) in identifier arrays are silently filtered.
+So `serial_numbers: ["", "SN123", "  "]` is treated as `serial_numbers: ["SN123"]`.

+Blank strings as SKU values are rejected with explicit FAIL messages:
+- PV item with `sku: ""` → `FAIL: Module SKU is required`
+- Inverter item with `sku: ""` → `FAIL: Inverter SKU is required`
+- Battery item with `sku: ""` → `FAIL: Battery SKU cannot be blank or whitespace-only`

+This means a request that sends an empty string for a SKU (e.g., from a database row where the column is empty) gets a clear error rather than a cryptic "SKU '' not found in AVL" message.

 #### `pv` array constraints

 - **Must have at least one item.** Empty `pv` array → `FAIL: Module SKU is required`.